h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 ##### Case: Transferring UVs Between Meshes

 There could be lots of scenarios, here's the basic one plus a bit of information on other scenarios:

+Here I have two identical meshes, all except _UVs_.
+I want to transfer the UVs from the left one (obvious, it has _Normal Map_!) to the other.
+Let's go through the options we need and why.

+_Vertex Position: Off_ - I don't need that because my meshes are basically the same and no vertices were move or deformed.
+This could be useful when